Receiving Compensation in a Single Vehicle Accident

 Understanding UM/UIM Insurance Coverage

-A single-vehicle accident took place in Miami-Dade County on September 13, 2015 in which all four passengers were hospitalized.
-This incident underscores the need for Floridians to be aware of their rights as injured passengers and the need to carry uninsured motorist (UM) insurance.
-They can assert a claim against the bodily injury insurance of the driver of the vehicle they were in, however it is always safe to purchase uninsured or underinsured motorist coverage.
-To ensure that IF you are in an accident and the defendant has insufficient coverage or no coverage to compensate for your injuries and pain and suffering, your own UM/UIM will be there for you.
+After being involved in a single-vehicle accident, injured victims can file a claim for bodily injury through the driver's insurance.
+However, it is recommended to purchase uninsured or underinsured motorist coverage.
+This will ensure that if you are in an accident and the defendant has insufficient coverage or no coverage to compensate you for your injuries and pain and suffering, your own UM/UIM coverage will be there for you.

-If you or your passengers are hurt in a single-vehicle accident or an accident caused by a driver with minimal bodily injury such as a ten thousand dollar bodily injury policy, those funds would potentially be divided amongst each party based upon their injuries.
-Uninsured / Underinsured motorist coverage can cover loses such as medical expenses, lost wages, future medical expenses, disability, pain and suffering, and loss of enjoyment of life.
-UM / UIM insurance also protects you for such losses even if you are not in your own insured vehicle.
+UM/UIM coverage can cover medical expenses, lost wages, future medical expenses, disability, pain and suffering, and loss of enjoyment of life.
+UM/UIM coverage also protects you from such losses even if you are not in your own insured vehicle.

-While Florida insurance companies must offer you UM insurance, you can elect to waive your right to this coverage.
-Those that do almost always regret this decision when the UM rejection letter has their signature on it and their chances of recovery are minimal at best.
+While Florida insurance companies must offer you UM insurance, you can elect to waive your right to this coverage, but this is not recommended.

 Those passengers injured in an accident have the right to file injury claims under: